Clare Grant: Television work

 Grant's first television role was in an episode of Masters of Horror, followed by the series lead role on the MTV series $5 Cover, about the trials and tribulations of the current Memphis music scene, created by Craig Brewer.
 Since then, Grant has appeared in guest starring roles on shows such as Castle, CSI: Miami and Warren the Ape.
-She does voices on Robot Chicken, MAD, originated a bounty hunter named Latts Razzi on Star Wars: The Clone Wars, and voices Titania on Hulk and the Agents of S.M.A.S.H. and Avengers Assemble.
+She voiced various characters in Robot Chicken and Mad, Latts Razzi in Star Wars: The Clone Wars, and Titania in Hulk and the Agents of S.M.A.S.H. and Avengers Assemble.

-In October 2006, she appeared as "Babe of the Month" in a non-nude pictorial in Playboy magazine.
+In October 2006, Grant appeared as "Babe of the Month" in a non-nude pictorial in Playboy.

-In 2013, Adult Swim announced that Grant co-created and will be starring in and executive producing a pilot based on the webseries she co-created, Team Unicorn.
+In 2013, Grant co-created, produced, and starred in a pilot based on Team Unicorn, of which she is a member.

 In 2020, she appeared as herself in the DC Universe unscripted gaming series DC Universe All Star Games.

 Other projects

 Under their company Danger Maiden Productions, Grant and partner Rileah Vanderbilt produced the viral online series Saber.
-In 2010, the duo began working with Milynn Sarley & Michele Boyd to create the online series Team Unicorn.
-The team's first project, "G33k & G4m3r Girls" (a parody of Katy Perry's "California Gurls" video), paid tribute to their shared mutual passion of gaming, manga, and science fiction.
-It had over a million views in its first week, but met with some mixed responses to its portrayal of the women.
+In 2010, the duo began working with Milynn Sarley and Michele Boyd to create the online series Team Unicorn.
+The team's first project, "Geek and Gamer Girls" (a parody of Katy Perry's "California Gurls"), paid tribute to their shared mutual passion of gaming, manga, and science fiction.
+It had over a million views in its first week, but received mixed responses to its portrayal of women.

 This was followed by other viral videos, most notably "All About that Base", a parody of the hit song by Meghan Trainor with a Star Wars theme.
 Grant guest-starred in the second season of the Jane Espenson-scripted romantic comedy web series Husbands, and has made appearances on webseries such as The Guild, Save the Supers, Q.V.G., and Tabletop.
 In 2013, Grant starred as Mala in a Wonder Woman fan short film.

-In the 2019 Fortnite World Cup Grant and her partner Jacob won 1st place in the second round of the Pro-AM Tournament, and 4th place overall, winning $100,000 for charity.
+In the 2019 Fortnite World Cup, Grant and her partner Jacob won 1st place in the second round of the Pro-AM Tournament, and 4th place overall, winning $100,000 for charity.

 Personal life

 Grant first met actor Seth Green in 2006 at the Golden Apple Comics.
-They married on May 1, 2010 at Skywalker Ranch; the ceremony was officiated by Grant's long-time friend and director, Craig Brewer.
+They married on May 1, 2010, at Skywalker Ranch; the ceremony was officiated by Grant's long-time friend Craig Brewer.
+Green revealed in an October 2025 interview with Bill Maher that they have a two year old child together.